Course1

 $85.00

-• Author/Instructor: Felicia Davis
+• Instructor(s): Felicia Davis

 The Law of Background Checks: What Clients May/May Not ‘Check Background checks are an exercise in risk management in hiring.
 Employers want to align an applicant’s skills with a job profile, reducing the likelihood the hire will not work out or, worse yet, cause the employer liability.
 This typically means that the employer wants as much information as possible on job candidates.
 But background checks themselves are fraught with potential liability.
 There are many categories of questions that employers may not ask applicants; and if they do ask these questions, they open themselves to liability.
 This program will provide you with a real-world guide to what is allowed and what is not allowed in background checks, and best practices for using that information and avoiding liability.
 Framework of laws impacting background checks, including the Fair Credit Reporting Act What an employ may/may not ask – criminal arrest history, marital status, age, credit history, and other bases Social media background checks Liability for improper/discriminatory use of background checks Counseling clients about best practices in conducting/using background checks Speaker: Felicia Davis is an attorney in the Los Angeles office of Paul Hastings, LLP where she represents employers in all aspects of labor and employment law, including discrimination, retaliation, harassment, religious accommodation and wage and hour issues, in both single-plaintiff and class-action matters.
 She has also represented clients in disability access litigation under Title III.
 She has served as lead attorney on single and multi-plaintiff matters, successfully defending lawsuits alleging discrimination, retaliation, and wrongful discharge as well as collective bargaining agreement violations.
 She is a member of the ABA Labor and Employment Law Committee on Technology in the Practice and Workplace (Planning Committee).
 Ms. Davis received her B.A., cum laude, from Claremont McKenna College and her J.D. from the University of California at Los Angeles.
 Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.